webmin/webmin-ci-cd/README.md

 In some cases, fine-grained tokens are required for builds involving private repositories.
 For instance, if changes in a public repository rely on a private one, GitHub's permission model prevents workflows from accessing the private repository unless an additional token with the necessary permissions is provided for cloning the private repository.
 Conversely, when a workflow is triggered directly by a private repository, GitHub automatically provides an authentication token, making it easy to clone the repository without any additional steps.

+## Architecture
+This is a quick overview of the key files involved in the build process, highlighting their roles, functionality, and purpose.

+- **bootstrap.bash** — this script bootstraps the build process by downloading and preparing all necessary dependencies and files required for the build.
+It acts as the single entry point to initiate the build, making it easier to make changes to the project.
+Additionally, it loads essential environment variables and includes all required functions.

+- **environment.bash** — this script configures and exports the environment variables needed for the build, some of which are derived from the GitHub Actions workflow.
+It controls verbosity and determines the build type based on parameters passed by the calling script.

+- **functions.bash** — this script includes all the functions used throughout the build process, with over two dozen functions.

+- **build-product-deb.bash**, **build-product-rpm.bash**, **build-module-deb.bash**, **build-module-rpm.bash** — these scripts are designed specifically to handle builds for either a product (e.g., Webmin or Usermin) or a plugin (e.g., Virtualmin GPL, Virtualmin Nginx, Virtualmin AWStats, etc.).
+They are called directly from the workflow and manage the build process for the respective product or plugin.

+**sync-github-secrets.bash** — this script dynamically updates, deletes, or lists GitHub secrets for a given repository or all repositories.
+It's especially useful for batch updating secrets across all projects in one go.
+The script expects a ZIP file containing the secrets, either specified via the `ENV_SECRETS_ZIP` environment variable or placed in `~/Git/.secrets/gh-secrets.zip` file.

+The ZIP file should follow a specific structure where secrets are named using the file format `organization__SECRET_NAME`.

+For example:

+- `webmin__UPLOAD_SSH_DIR`: Sets `UPLOAD_SSH_DIR` secret for `webmin` organization for all repositories listed in the `webmin_repos` variable
+- `virtualmin__IP_KNOWN_HOSTS`: Sets `IP_KNOWN_HOSTS` secret for `virtualmin` organization for all repositories listed in the `virtualmin_repos` variable

+**sign-and-build-repos.bash** — this script signs and builds repositories on a remote system.
+It's called at the final stage of the workflow, after all packages have been uploaded to the remote server.
+It's versatile and can be reused independently.

+**module-groups.txt** — this text file defines groups of modules that need to be rebuilt if certain modules are changed.
+For instance, changes in the Virtualmin GPL module will trigger a rebuild of the Virtualmin Pro package.

+**modules-mapping.txt** — this text file provides a mapping between repository names and package names, addressing cases where the package name differs from the repository name.
+It also allows configuration of the package edition, license type, and other options, such as the package target directory.

+**rpm-modules-epoch.txt** — this text file lists the epoch values for each RPM package that needs one.

+**install-ci-cd-repo.sh** — this script installs the unstable or prerelease repository on the system, making it simple for developers and users to access the latest packages.

 ## License

 This project is licensed under the MIT License.